 Nonprofit Book Club

-In times of uncertainty, struggle, and disaster, communities often look to nonprofit organizations to lead.
-The focus of the next Johnson County Nonprofit Alliance Book Club Event will be Soraya Chemaly’s “The Resilience Myth” which offers a community-focused view of resilience focused on relationships.
-We hope you will join us (whether or not you’ve finished, or even started, the book!) for a discussion on “The Resilience Myth” and resilience generally on Tuesday, April 1st from 9-10:30am at Hurts Donut in Coralville.
+The focus of the next Johnson County Nonprofit Alliance Book Club Event will be Malcolm Gladwell’s “David and Goliath” which explores the power of the underdog and dives into the power of motivation.
+We hope you will join us (whether or not you’ve finished, or even started, the book!) for a discussion on “David and Goliath” on June 3rd from 10-11:30am at Prairie Lights Books and Cafe.
 If you are able to attend the in-person discussion, please RSVP below to give us an idea of how many people to expect!
-We hope you can pop in for our discussion on resilience and relationship.
+We hope you can pop in for our discussion on the power of the underdog, motivation, and success.

 Get your book today!
 A list of local bookstores is available here if you’d like to shop local.